Legal Intake Automation for Solo Attorneys, From Your Phone

 The economics, plainly stated

+The math is one-time versus forever.
 The Telegram AI Agent is a $2,000–$4,000 one-time build, depending on how many integrations you need and how much customization goes into the intake flow.
 No monthly platform fee from me after that.

 Compare that to a part-time legal VA for intake support.
-At $20–$30/hour, 10 hours a week, you’re at $800–$1,200/month, every month.
-At the high end, that’s $14,400 per year — for business hours only, no nights, no weekends.
+US legal assistants run roughly $20–$32 an hour as of 2026, per PayScale, and a specialized intake VA sits at the top of that range.
+At 10 hours a week, you’re at $800–$1,200/month, every month — and at the high end, that’s about $14,400 a year, for business hours only, no nights, no weekends.
 The agent works at 11pm on a Tuesday.

 I’m not saying the agent replaces every function of a good human assistant.
 I’m saying that for routine intake capture, case-status logging, and draft responses, it handles the repetitive part so you can deploy your judgment where judgment is actually needed.